 Budget-friendly Summer Activities

-School is out, and the kids are restless and cranky.
+School is out, and the kids are restless.
 You really want to get them out of the house, but everything is so expensive.
 Don’t worry, there are plenty of budget friendly summer activities out there.

 Go Hiking

-Find a local park or nature center that has hiking trails.
 Look for trails that are rated easy or beginner level.
 These will be easiest for kids to navigate.
-To make it even more memorable, hike to a waterfall and play in the mist or puddles.
-Carefully consider the length of the trail Remember that getting to the top is only half the journey.
+To make it even more memorable, hike to a waterfall or other local landmarks.
+Carefully consider the length of the trail, remember that getting to the top is only half the journey.
 You still have to hike back down.

 Go for a Bike Ride